liyi61/PetFinder.my-Adoption-Speed-Prediction/md-example.md

 cat_cols = cat_cols + more_cols
 ```

-In order for our models to have better performances, I decided to combine features in cat_cols which contains categorical features.
+In order for our models to have better performances, I decided to combine features in the list cat_cols.
 Then I appended the combined features to the original list to obtain more features.

 ## XGBoost